tomedunn/the-finished-book/_monsters/calculating-monster-cr/calculating-monster-cr.md

 Effective AB shows a similar story to effective AC.
 It is generally higher than the expected value and that difference is largest at higher CRs.
 However, unlike AC, there is little to no difference between effective AB and unadjusted values.

-The combined impact of effective DPR and AB is shown in Fig. <a href="#fig:o-cr-vs-cr" class="fig-ref">4</a> below which shows how the average O-CR compares with the expected values in the DMG.
+The combined impact of effective DPR and AB is shown in Fig. \figref{fig:o-cr-vs-cr} below which shows how the average O-CR compares with the expected values in the DMG.

 <figure id="fig:o-cr-vs-cr">
     {% include_relative fig-o-cr-vs-cr-small.html %}
     {% include_relative fig-o-cr-vs-cr-large.html %}
-    <figcaption>Figure 4: Calculated offensive CR mean and  60% confidence interval vs CR.</figcaption>
+    <figcaption>Calculated offensive CR mean and  60% confidence interval vs CR.</figcaption>
 </figure>

 On average, the calculated O-CR closely matches the expected target and is rarely more than +/- 1 away across the full